Air Defense

 • Anvil kinetic interceptor

-Anvil-K is Anduril Industries' kinetic Anvil counter-UAS interceptor, a high-speed quadcopter-class drone built to physically intercept Group 1 and Group 2 unmanned aircraft.
-Public sources distinguish it from the explosive Anvil-M variant and identify Anvil-Kinetic in Kuwait's proposed 2026 Anduril counter-drone procurement package.
+Anvil-K is Anduril Industries' kinetic Anvil counter-UAS interceptor, a high-speed quadcopter-class effector built to physically intercept Group 1 and Group 2 unmanned aircraft under Lattice-enabled control.
+Public sources distinguish the kinetic Anvil/Anvil-Kinetic configuration from the explosive Anvil-M variant and place it inside Kuwait's proposed 2026 Anduril counter-drone procurement package, but do not document named conflict employment.

 Profile / Specs